 The reduction polynomial could be any irreducible polynomial, but by using a trinomial (a polynomial with only three terms), reduction can be implemented much faster.
 The power of the second term (k) should be chosen as small as possible because also that will speed up the process of reduction.
 Therefore, for a given m, one should use the smallest k for which tm + tk + 1 is irreducible.

 The reason that the reduction polynomial has to be irreducible is to ensure that the elements of the field indeed form a Field.
 First of all, multiplication of field elements should be commutative, that is ab = ba for any a and b element of the field.
-Now suppose that we would use a reduction polynomial that could be written as P $\cdot$Q where the (irreducible) polynomials P and Q are of respectively degrees p and q with 0 < p $\leq$ q < p + q = m.
+Now suppose that we would use a reduction polynomial that could be written as P Q where the (irreducible) polynomials P and Q are of respectively degrees p and q with 0 < p q < p + q = m.
 Then P and Q are elements of the "field" (their degree is less than m).
-Furthermore, there should exist a R such that R $\cdot$P = 1 (R is the multiplicative inverse of P).
-Then note that Q = (R $\cdot$P) $\cdot$Q $\neq$R $\cdot$(P $\cdot$Q) = 0, a contradiction!
+Furthermore, there should exist a R such that R P = 1 (R is the multiplicative inverse of P).
+Then note that Q = (R P) Q R (P Q) = 0, a contradiction!
 If the reduction polynomial is not irreducible then we don't have a field thus!

 An irreducible trinomial is a polynomial of three terms, F(t) = tm + tk + 1 which cannot be written as the product of two polynomials of lower degree.
 Finding an irreducible polynomial is based on the theorem that t(2m) - t is the product of all irreducible polynomials whose degree divides m.

 When m is prime then all we need to do in order to find the smallest k is trying all values of k, starting at 1, until we find that t(2m) - t = 0 mod F(t), or in other words that t(2m-1) = 1 mod F(t).
-If it equals 1 then the trinomial F(t) is irreducible. [ When m is not prime then we also need to check that for each divisor d of m (1 $\leq$ d < m) that gcd(F(t), t(2d) - t) = 1 ].
+If it equals 1 then the trinomial F(t) is irreducible. [ When m is not prime then we also need to check that for each divisor d of m (1 d < m) that gcd(F(t), t(2d) - t) = 1 ].

 More in general, let a be a polynomial element of the field, and let n be the smallest positive integer for which an = 1 mod F(t), then n is called the order of a.
 All the polynomials aj that can be formed by running j over the values 0 till n - 1: {1, a, a2, a3, ..., an-1} form a group of n polynomials that can be generated by a.

 A polynomial of order 2m - 1 is called a generator as it generates all elements of the field except 0.
-If t is generator of a given polynomial field over $\mathbb{Z}_2$[t]/F(t), then the reduction polynomial F(t) is called primitive, which is more restrictive than irreducible.
+If t is generator of a given polynomial field over [t]/F(t), then the reduction polynomial F(t) is called primitive, which is more restrictive than irreducible.
 The chance that an arbitrary irreducible polynomial of prime degree is also primitive is very likely (and for large m, even for non-primes), by far most irreducible trinomials of prime degree are also primitive.

 This is a nice moment to note the equivalence with the Random Number Generator (see libecc::rng).
 What we have there is a shift register with feedback points using exclusive-or; this is exactly equivalent with multiplying with t and using a reduction polynomial!
 Consider a RNG with 3 bits and a feedback point to bit 0 and 1:

-RNG state Polynomial Reduction of tn with t3 + t + 1 = 0
+RNG state | Polynomial | Reduction of tn with t3 + t + 1 = 0 | |||

-001 $\equiv$ 1 = t0
+001 | 1 | = | t0 | ||

-010 $\equiv$ t = t1
+010 | t | = | t1 | ||

-100 $\equiv$ t2 = t2
+100 | t2 | = | t2 | ||

-011 $\equiv$ t + 1 = t3 + (t3 + t + 1) = t + 1
+011 | t + 1 | = | t3 + (t3 + t + 1) = t + 1 | ||

-110 $\equiv$ t2 + t = t4 + (t3 + t + 1)t = t4 + (t4 + t2 + t) = t2 + t
+110 | t2 + t | = | t4 + (t3 + t + 1)t = t4 + (t4 + t2 + t) = t2 + t | ||

-111 $\equiv$ t2 + t + 1 = t5 + (t3 + t + 1)(t2 + 1) = t5 + (t5 + t3 + t2) + (t3 + t + 1) = t2 + t + 1
+111 | t2 + t + 1 | = | t5 + (t3 + t + 1)(t2 + 1) = t5 + (t5 + t3 + t2) + (t3 + t + 1) = t2 + t + 1 | ||

-101 $\equiv$ t2 + 1 = t6 + (t3 + t + 1)(t3 + t + 1) = t6 + (t6 + t4 + t3) + (t4 + t2 + t) + (t3 + t + 1) = t2 + 1
+101 | t2 + 1 | = | t6 + (t3 + t + 1)(t3 + t + 1) = t6 + (t6 + t4 + t3) + (t4 + t2 + t) + (t3 + t + 1) = t2 + 1 | ||

-001 $\equiv$ 1 = t7 + (t3 + t + 1)(t4 + t2 + t + 1) = 1
+001 | 1 | = | t7 + (t3 + t + 1)(t4 + t2 + t + 1) = 1 |

-The state of the random number generator can be seen as a polynomial over $\mathbb{Z}_2$ with a reduction polynomial that is determined by the feedback points.
+The state of the random number generator can be seen as a polynomial over with a reduction polynomial that is determined by the feedback points.
 Each step then corresponds with multiplying the polynomial with t.
 The period of the RNG will be equal to the order of t, having a maximum value of 2m - 1 when the reduction polynomial is primitive.

 In order to check if a given irreducible polynomial is primitive, one needs to know the factorization of 2m - 1.
 After all, even while t(2m-1) = 1 mod F(t), then 2m - 1 is not necessarily the smallest positive integer n for which tn = 1 mod F(t).
 For example, when 2m - 1 = p1 p2 p3 and the order of t is p1 p3 so that tp1p3 = 1 mod F(t), then also t(2m-1) = tp1p2p3 = (tp1p3)p2 = 1p2 = 1 mod F(t).
 Therefore, one must make sure that every possible fraction of 2m - 1 is not the real order.

 Using the factorization tables of the Cunningham Project, we have calculated a list of primitive trinomials.
-The program that was used for this can be found in testsuite/polynomial.
+The program that was used for this can be found in testsuite/polynomial

 See also http://www.certicom.com/index.php?action=ecc_tutorial,math8 and chapter 4.5 of The Handbook Of Applied Cryptography.